 PORCN (Porcupine Homolog (Drosophila)) is a Protein Coding gene.
 Diseases associated with PORCN include focal dermal hypoplasia and angioma serpiginosum.
-Among its related pathways are Signaling by GPCR and beta-catenin independent WNT signaling.
-GO annotations related to this gene include transferase activity, transferring acyl groups.
+Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+GO annotations related to this gene include transferase activity, transferring acyl groups and palmitoleoyltransferase activity.

 UniProtKB/Swiss-Prot for PORCN Gene

 Protein-serine O-palmitoleoyltransferase that acts as a key regulator of the Wnt signaling pathway by mediating the attachment of palmitoleate, a 16-carbon monounsaturated fatty acid (C16:1), to Wnt proteins.
 Serine palmitoleylation of WNT proteins is required for efficient binding to frizzled receptors.

 Porcupine (PORCN) is a membrane bound O-acyltransferase (MBOAT) that is involved in the acylation (palmitoylation) of Wnt proteins.
 Palmitoylation is essential for Wnt secretion and signaling, with PORCN inhibitors showing efficacy in inhibiting Wnt-driven tumorigenesis.